oANWCHo/Project-kine/README.md

 This simulation models two types of object grasping: spherical and cylindrical.
 For precision grasping of a sphere, the radius ranges from 1.20 to 1.70 m.
 For cylindrical boundary grasping, where the thumb is at the cross-section, the radius ranges from 1.00 to 1.50 m, and the length ranges from 2.40 to 4.00 m.
 For cylindrical boundary grasping, where the thumb is on the curve, the radius is 1.00 m, and the length is greater than 4.5 m.
 For power grasping, the radius ranges from 1.50 to 3.00 m, and another cylindrical boundary radius ranges from 1.00 to 2.90 m, with lengths ranging from 2.40 to 5.00 m.
-This simulation was conducted in Simulink, and it performed correctly to meet all the specified objectives.
+This simulation was conducted in Simulink, starting with the send end effector position to calculate inverse kinematics and control the smoothness of the human hand with trajectory, it performed correctly to meet all the specified objectives.

 ## References
 1) Unknown Author. (n.d.).
 Design of a 3-DOF robotic arm.
 Retrieved November 3, 2024, from https://www.researchgate.net/publication/313543363_Design_of_a_3_DOF_robotic_arm/link/5D24A8A2299BF1547CA6056D/DOWNLOAD?_TP=EYJJB250ZXH0IJP7INBHZ2UIOIJWDWJSAWNHDGLVBIISINBYZXZPB3VZUGFNZSI6BNVSBH19